Delicious Cretan Thyme Honey

 First off I would like to welcome an amazing Greek company that I met on Instagram.
 Not only do they offer one of the BEST honey’s out there, but they work hard to ensure that their products are top quality.

-The Saviolakis family sent me 1 jar of Cretan thyme honey, and wonderful honey Greek Delight, in other words Loukoumi.
+The Saviolakis family sent me a huge package of beautiful Cretan products including a wonderful honey Greek Delight, in other words Loukoumi.
 I am not a huge fan of loukoumi, BUT this is the best I have had.
 The reason for this, is the Cretan thyme honey adds such a lovely flavor to these candies.
 The loukoumi literally melts in your mouth.
 Their packaging is really neat too, which would make such a lovely gift.
 (Did I mention that I received this package within a few days!!
 Very fast shipping, which I was impressed.)

 Please meet the Saviolakis family proud owners of Cretan Honey USA.
 Let’s see how they started.